Bottom-blown oxygen converter: Sumitomo Metal Mining Niihama refinery

 Sumitomo investigated both the TBRC and BBOC furnaces before making a selection.
 It chose the BBOC over the TBRC technology because of the ease of control of the bath temperature, its high oxygen efficiency and its simple maintenance.

 Sumitomo found that the impurity contents of BBOC doré anodes was high when the furnace was first commissioned.
 This was because it was important to determine the endpoint of the oxidation reactions to maximize the quality of the anodes.
 Sumitomo found that this could be determined by measuring the oxygen content of the off-gas using oxygen sensors based on stabilized zirconia with an Fe/FeO reference electrode.

 Sumitomo subsequently adapted the BBOC to allow the chloridizing step to be undertaken in the furnace, thus eliminating the need for a separate chloridizing furnace for lead chloride production.
 This was done in February 1994 and was reported to be “giving very good results.”

 Takehara copper refinery

 The Takehara copper refinery of the Mitsui Mining & Smelting Company Limited of Japan commissioned a BBOC in its precious metals department in 1993.

 Prior to the installation of the BBOC, the Takehara refinery refined a mixture of copper and lead anode slimes in a three reverberatory furnaces (two operating and one being rebricked) in a process that had a cycle time of 104 hours for refining 6 t of bullion.

 The reverberatory furnaces were replaced with a single BBOC with a charge capacity of 6 t of feed.
 The cycle time was reduced to 50 hours.
 The use of the BBOC reduced the energy consumption from 74 GJ/t to 27 GJ/t and also had better bismuth elimination than the reverberatory furnaces.

-Advantages of the BBOC
+Advantages

 The following advantages have been reported for the BBOC: